Funding Your Physical Education Program

 Finally, I would like to highlight three funding opportunities any health or physical educator can focus on to fund your programs.

 One of the best sites to visit for small amounts of funding is crowdfunding/ crowdsourcing.
-According to Philanthropy Outlook, charitable giving is looking to increase 3.6% for 2017.
-It shows about 70.6% of all giving will be by individuals like you and I. Foundations are estimated to provide 15.8%, Estates expected to provide 8.4%, and 5% from Corporations.
+According to Philanthropy Outlook, charitable giving is predicted to increase by 4.8% in 2020 and by 5.1% in 2021.
+It shows about 67% of all giving will be by individuals like you and I. Foundations are estimated to provide about 18%, Estates expected to provide around 10%, and 5% from Corporations.
 Philanthopy Outlook states that Individual giving is the number one source of funding.
 Usually, churches are the top recipient of funds from individual donors, but passionate stories are not far behind.
-These stories are told through platforms like Donors Choose, GoFundMe, Fund my PE, Adopt a Classroom, EdBacker, Kickstarter, RockerHub.
+These stories are told through platforms like Donors Choose, GoFundMe, Adopt a Classroom, LivingTree, Kickstarter.
 While these sites vary, most have a simple way of getting a project off the ground and funded depending on your needs.

 Fundraising is another way to acquire funding for your projects.
 Many of you participate in Jump or Hoops for Heart as a fundraiser.
 Another great fundraising sites have come to light also for schools.
-Action for Healthy Kids’ SuperFit School Challenge provides technical assistance, tools, and an easy way to provide a healthy way to fundraise for your program.
+Action for Healthy Kids provides technical assistance, tools, and an easy way to provide a healthy way to fundraise for your program.
 Active School Fundraising by Safe Routes to School National Partnership is another popular option.
-Finally, You Caring is great site for information on fundraising.
+Finally, GoFundMe is great site for information on fundraising.
 You usually have to do a lot of promotion around these sites, especially in your city and on social media.
 If you are interested, there are some great fundraising ideas.

 My first advice is to look in your Funding File and brainstorm who may join you on your mission.
 As you begin, try to have these questions answered before looking for funding.